riptano/argus/readme.md

 Note: Argus uses a local, application-specific password to encode the user and password information for JIRA connections. <!-- end_user_guide -->

 ## What's left to do?
-* Reference github issue tracking: [LINK PENDING OPEN-SOURCING]
+* Reference github issue tracking: https://github.com/riptano/argus/issues

 ## Argus Contributor Getting Started
 * JiraConnection: A network / account connection to a Jira instance